Gopu1210/Web--Scraping/README.md

 # the main code to run is webscraper.py
 ```
-some chnages has to be done
+some changes has to be done
 soon i will update the fully fuctional code
 ```